FOAM (Fotografiemuseum Amsterdam) is a renowned photography museum on the Keizersgracht canal in the centre of Amsterdam.

 FOAM Amsterdam normally runs 2 or 3 simultaneous exhibitions which provides some variety for the visitor – and exhibitions are changed every couple of months.
 FOAM also runs a variety of workshops, guided tours, lectures and discussions about photography.

-Free guided tours are held every Thursday evening at 1830 and 1930 which give a more in-depth insight into the exhibition.
+Free 1 hour guided tours are held every Thursday evening at 1830 (Dutch) and 1930 (English) which give a more in-depth insight into the exhibition.

 There is a shop in the foyer which sells photography themed books and posters.